nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-Saturday will save the current list of tasks and close itself.
+Sunday will save the current list of tasks and close itself.

 ```
 Okay, I've save your list for the next session!